Trooja/cookie-paywall-discrepancies/README.md

-# Repository for the results from the thesis Cookie Paywall Discrepancies - Assessing differences between operating systems, web browsers and geographic locations.
+# Repository for the results from the study *To Be or Not to Be (in the EU): Measurement of Discrepancies Presented in Cookie Paywalls*.

-This repository contains the aggregated results from the thesis Cookie Paywall Discrepancies - Assessing differences between operating systems, web browsers and geographic locations performed by Andreas Stenwreth and Simon Täng at Chalmers University of Technology from March until August 2024.
+This repository contains the aggregated results presented in the study *To Be or Not to Be (in the EU): Measurement of Discrepancies Presented in Cookie Paywalls* by Andreas Stenwreth, Simon Täng and Victor Morel at Chalmers University of Technology from March until August 2024.

 The following files are included: